-Kent Law School's property lawyers have a range of overlapping interests in both global and local property issues.
+Kent Law School's property lawyers have a range of overlapping interests in both global and local property, as well as theoretical and historical, issues.
 Their work covers indigenous people’s rights, the environment, housing, community land, social enterprise, cultural heritage law and urban design, as well as the question of intellectual property.
 They have links with anthropologists working at the University and have run a very successful series of workshops exploring common interests.
 Their research draws on a multiplicity of theoretical perspectives including postcolonialism, feminism, and Foucault.
 Additional areas of research interest

 Other research areas within KLS include: